Cray-HPE/csm/005-CSM-METAL-INSTALL.md

     pit# conman -j ncn-m002-mgmt
     ```

-   > **`NOTE`**: If the nodes have pxe boot issues (e.g. getting pxe errors, not pulling the ipxe.efi binary) see [PXE boot troubleshooting](420-MGMT-NET-PXE-TSHOOT.md)
+    **`NOTE`**: If the nodes have pxe boot issues (e.g. getting pxe errors, not pulling the ipxe.efi binary) see [PXE boot troubleshooting](420-MGMT-NET-PXE-TSHOOT.md)

-   > **`NOTE`**: If other issues arise, such as cloud-init (e.g. NCNs come up to linux with no hostname) see the CSM workarounds for fixes around mutual symptoms.
+    **`NOTE`**: If other issues arise, such as cloud-init (e.g. NCNs come up to linux with no hostname) see the CSM workarounds for fixes around mutual symptoms.
+    **`NOTE`**: If one of the manager nodes seems hung waiting for the storage nodes to create a secret, check the storage node consoles for error messages.
+If any are found, consult [066-CEPH-CSI](066-CEPH-CSI.md)

    > ```bash
    > # Example
    > pit# ls /opt/cray/csm/workarounds/after-ncn-boot
    > CASMINST-1093
    > ```

 9. Refer to [timing of deployments](#timing-of-deployments).
-After a while, `kubectl get nodes` should return
-   all the managers and workers aside from the LiveCD's node.
+It should not take more than 60 minutes for the `kubectl get nodes` command to return output indicating that all the managers and workers aside from the LiveCD's node are `Ready`:
     ```bash
     pit# ssh ncn-m002
     ncn-m002# kubectl get nodes -o wide